Skip to main content

 • Vehicle speed must not exceed 10mph while traveling in the Pedestrian Zone.
 Pedestrians always have the right-of-way.
 Look out for children who may behave unpredictably.

-• Vehicles should not travel in reverse gear, or perform u-turns, unless the activity is supervised by a banksman at an appropriate speed and in a controlled manner.
+• Vehicles must not travel in reverse gear, or perform u-turns, unless the activity is supervised by a banksman at an appropriate speed and in a controlled manner.

 • Pedestrian zone permits remain the property of the council at all times, are non-transferable, not refundable and not for resale.